0xthijs/0xthijs.github.io/README.md

 > **Turning HR data into board-level decisions — with AI as a co-pilot, not a crutch.**

-I'm a Senior HRBP who builds AI-powered analytics tools to answer the questions that keep CHROs up at night: *Why are our best people leaving?
+I'm a Senior HRBP who builds AI-powered analytics tools to answer the questions that keep us up at night: *Why are our best people leaving?
 Where is burnout hiding?
 Is our pay equitable?*

 This repository is my working lab — every project solves a real HR problem, and every line of code was built using an AI-first workflow.